CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 the same architecture if initialized from scratch (blue).

-**NOTE:** This experiment is important as it resembles a situation that happens often when working with custom environments, as one can realize that the agent is not learning because the observation space does not provide all the information needed.
-Then, modifying it -and therefore modifying the network input space-, transplanting the weights and train again is the correct course of action.
+**NOTE:** This experiment is important as it resembles a situation that happens often when working with custom environments.
+Often, one realizes that the agent is not learning because the observation space does not provide all the information needed.
+Then, modifying it, transplanting the weights and train again may be really beneficial.

 #### Adding hidden units and layers
 Another reason why an agent is not learning enough could be that the network is too small.